MicrosoftDocs/quantum-docs/articles/optimization-tabu-search.md

 ## Parametrized tabu search

 Tabu search with specified parameters is best used if you are already familiar with tabu search terminology (iterations, tenure etc.) and/or have an idea of which parameters you intend to use.
-If this is your first time using tabu search for a problem, the parameter free version (described below) is recommended.
+If this is your first time using tabu search for a problem, the parameter-free version (described below) is recommended.

 Tabu search supports the following parameters: